 2001: Carole Davidson was made a VHWSG Life Member in recognition of her contributions to the guild.
 The annual sale, Fibre Fair, was held at the Community Arts Council October 13th to 17th.
 The guild won the grand prize at the ANWG conference earlier in the summer–a J Made 8 shaft floor loom.
 The guild decided to sell the loom as it was large and difficult to move and use the money to benefit guild members.
 A spinning group held a sheep to shawl demonstration at the Saanich Fair.

 2002: The guild had 128 members.
-Hazel Murray was made a VHWSG Life Member in recognition of her contributions to the guild which included 20 years of service in positions on the guild executive.
+Isabel Tipton and Hazel Murray were made VHWSG Life Members in recognition of their contributions to the guild. which included 20 years of service in positions on the guild executive.
 Convergence 2002 – Textile Tides, was hosted by the Greater Vancouver Weavers and Spinners Guild.
 As part of the event, the Victoria guild organized Island Tides, a juried show at the Fran Willis Gallery and arranged a downtown walking tour.
 Guild members participated in Arts Appreciation Week at the Cedar Hill Recreation Centre, demonstrating spinning and weaving.
 The Joint Meeting with the Deep Cove Guild in May featured a challenge to weave a tea towel in fibre owned for at least six months and/or fibre obtained from a previous owner.
 The participants were asked “to confess to how many years you have actually owned the fibre … or how many people kept it on their shelves before you got hold of it!”
 The guild library introduced circulation software to handle the inventory and borrowing/returns.